The Curse of Dimensionality is an experimental action roguelike where you decide the setting.

 You can turn any idea into a gameplay scenario as long as it’s not too vague or offensive, here are some example of the kind of dimensions you can generate:

-• locations: London, France, Africa, the North Pole, Sahara desert, etc.
+• Locations: 19th century London, Africa, the North Pole, Sahara desert, etc.

-• descriptions: inside the human body, aboard an airship, four seasons, etc.
+• Descriptions: inside the human body, aboard an airship, everything is green, etc.

 Privacy

 The game requires a connection with an external server during level generation only.
 The server keeps track of the most recent IP addresses and inputs (level ideas) submitted to it.
-This data is automatically deleted within 48 hours, is not being stored in long term, is only visible to the developer, and isn't being used for anything other than confirming that the server itself hasn't crashed.
+This data is not being stored in long term, is only visible to the developer, and isn't being used for much of anything.

 How to play

-The game currently only works reliably on 64-bit Windows 10/11.
+The downloadable version of the game (which runs much faster) currently only works reliably on 64-bit Windows 10/11.

 Generating a new world requires an online connection, but once a level is generated, the files for it will be saved locally and you can revisit it by going into "All Levels".